brandonmp/gatsby-source-google-sheets/README.md

 # gatsby-source-google-sheets

 ## a WIP
-I wrote this for a 1-off use case, so it's not likely to be ready for every usecase.
+I wrote this for a 1-off solution, so it's not likely to be ready for every usecase.

 How to: